Anthony Mark Spencer: The Milperra Massacre

 On 2 September 1984 at the parking lot of the Viking Tavern in the Sydney suburb of Milperra, a swap meet was being hosted by the British Motorcycle Club of Sydney.
 During a swap meet, used and new motorcycle parts along with motorcycle-related memorabilia and trinkets were put on the market while barbecue food and alcohol were sold in plentiful quantities.
 Spencer had learned that Ross and the Comancheros were present at the swap meet waiting for him, and decided to confront him rather staying away, which he thought was cowardly.
 Spencer had called upon his men and armed themselves for the swap meet.
-Spencer who was determined to prove that he was a brave leader was full of machismo that day as he stated: "We'll go anywhere to show the other clubs we're not scared.
+Spencer who was determined to prove that he was a brave leader, full of machismo that day, as he stated: "We'll go anywhere to show the other clubs we're not scared.
 If the Comancheros are there, we'll go ahead as planned.
 We'll show our colors and bash them".
+Spencer ordered the Bandidos to bring hunting rifles and shotguns to the swap meet as he expected violence, which later proved to be a crucial part in the Crown's indictment of him for first-degree murder.
+The Bandidos who did not own guns were told to bring other weapons such as chains, knives, and baseball bats.
+One of the Bandidos, Bernard Podgorski, turned Crown's evidence and testified at the trial in 1986-1987 that violence was expected at the swap meet, and that the Bandidos went to the Viking Tavern in the full knowledge that a shoot-out was likely.
+Podgorski testified at the trial that Spencer was a weak leader who attempted to assert his tenuous authority by trying to act tough, hence his determination to "bash" the Comancheros at the swap meet.
+Spencer was driven to the swap meet in a Holden station wagon car by Stephen "Bear" Robert while Gregory "Shadow" Campbell and Tony "Lard" Melville sat beside him.